arthurjguerra/aws-certifications/cloud-pratictioner.md

 - [The Total Cost of (Non) Ownership of
    Web Applications in the Cloud](https://media.amazonwebservices.com/AWS_TCO_Web_Applications.pdf)

+### Different Pricing Models
+- Capex vs Opex
+- **Capex**: Capital Expenditure
+    - Pay up front
+    - Fixed, sunk cost
+- **Opex**: Operational Expenditure
+    - Pay for what you use

+### Pricing Policies
+- Pay as you go
+- Pay less when you reserve
+- Pay even less per unit by using more
+- Pay even less as AWS grows
+- Custom prices

 ### Pricing Fundamentals
 - Compute
     - Pay only for the resources you use